 - The best imac pro i7 4k you can buy: Apple’s iMac Pro ($4,999)

-If you’re looking for the best of the best when it comes to Apple’s latest desktop computer, look no further than the company’s $5,000 27-inch iMac Pro.
-It boasts a stunning 5K Retina display, a powerful Intel Xeon processor and up to 128GB of RAM (so you can do some serious heavy lifting).
-To get this kind of performance on an all-in-one desktop PC will cost at least twice as much.
+If you’re looking for the best of the best in Apple’s latest desktop computer, look no further than the company’s $5,000 27-inch iMac Pro.
+It boasts a stunning 5K Retina display, a powerful Intel Xeon processor and up to 128GB of RAM (so you can do some weighty, heavy lifting).
+This kind of performance on an all-in-one desktop PC will cost at least twice as much.

-Things to consider before buying a imac pro i7 4k
+Things to consider before buying a mac pro i7 4k

-Before you buy a imac pro i7 4k, there are some things that you should consider.
+Before you buy a mac pro i7 4k, there are some things that you should consider.

 - Are you getting enough value for the price?
 Is it more than what you’re willing to pay?

-- Does the imac pro i7 4k have all of the features that I need?
+- Does the iMac pro i7 4k have all of the features I need?
 Will it be easy to use and reliable?

 - How well does it work with other devices and applications?
 Does the product do what I expect it to do?